All Episodes

 Dude, it's been amazing.

-Let me let me get this out of here.
+Let me get this out of here.

 And let me make sure that I haven't missed any questions in our locals community.

-Uh, and I love the way this worked out.
+And I love the way this worked out.

 Let me see here.

-Uh, that tell that to all I'm okay, I'm not starting another fight with a different subject here.
+Okay, I'm not starting another fight with a different subject here.

 I just had a two-hour session with our local assessor on some illegal crap going on in our RV park.

-Corn Pop, thank you.
+Corn pop, thank you.

-Uh, I will talk to you.
+I will talk to you.

 You're going on Newsmax in a few minutes.